 1. Peel the shallots and cut into thick slices.

-Ken Hom carbon steel wok and Thai oil Wok La Tourangelle
+Ken Hom carbon steel wok and Thai Wok oil La Tourangelle

-Author of the recipe: Juana from La Cocina de Babel
+Recipe author: Juana from La Cocina de Babel

 Comments